python/cpython/Doc/library/imaplib.rst

    of the IMAP4 QUOTA extension defined in rfc2087.

-.. method:: IMAP4.idle([dur])
+.. method:: IMAP4.idle(dur=None)

    Return an iterable context manager implementing the ``IDLE`` command as defined in :rfc:`2177`.

+   The context manager sends the ``IDLE`` command when activated by the :keyword:`with` statement, produces IMAP untagged responses via the :term:`iterator` protocol, and sends ``DONE`` upon context exit.

-   The optional *dur* argument specifies a maximum duration (in seconds) to keep idling.
+   The *dur* argument sets a maximum duration (in seconds) to keep idling, after which iteration will stop.
 It defaults to ``None``, meaning no time limit.
-   To avoid inactivity timeouts on servers that impose them, callers are advised to keep this <= 29 minutes.
-See the note below regarding :class:`IMAP4_stream` on Windows.
+Callers wishing to avoid inactivity timeouts on servers that impose them should keep this <= 29 minutes.

-   The context manager sends the ``IDLE`` command upon entry, produces responses via iteration, and sends ``DONE`` upon exit.
-   It represents responses as ``(type, datum)`` tuples, rather than the ``(type, [data, ...])`` tuples returned by other methods, because only one response is represented at a time.
+   See the :ref:`warning below <windows-pipe-timeout-warning>` if using :class:`IMAP4_stream` on Windows.

+   Response tuples produced by the iterator almost exactly match those returned by other imaplib methods.
+The difference is that the tuple's second member is a single response datum, rather than a list of data.
+   Therefore, in a mailbox where calling ``M.response('EXISTS')`` would return ``('EXISTS', [b'1'])``, the idle iterator would produce ``('EXISTS', b'1')``.

    Example::